-I put the lime in the coconut and drank “them bot up”.
-Even though this recipe contains no coconut, I was channeling my inner Henry Nillson when making this.
+I put the lime in the coconut and drank "them bot up".
+Even though this recipe contains no coconut, I was channeling my inner Henry Nillson when making this dessert.
 This Key lime tart has a creamy mousse filling on top of a tangy lemon curd and buttery vanilla crust.
-It is garnished with a lime and a white chocolate swirl that is sprinkled with sea salt and brown sugar.
+It is garnished with a lime and a white chocolate swirl and is then sprinkled with sea salt and brown sugar.

-Each bite brings me to warmer times ahead and with no COVID-19!
+Nonetheless, each bite brings me to warmer times ahead and with no COVID-19!
 Simply delicious!
-This recipe was adapted and modified from one of my favorite bakers Dominique Ansel!
+This recipe was adapted and modified from one of my favorite bakers Dominique Ansel.

 I recently got Dominique Ansel's, secret recipes book and wanted to attempt to make another one of his creations.
 And with all this COVID-19 and social distancing stuff, I figured why not make more advanced and time consuming recipes.

 The key lime tart is composed of 4 different layers.

 First, is the sable vanilla tart.
 It is so buttery and flaky and uses vanilla bean paste to enhance the vanilla flavor.

 Second, is the lime curd.
 It is tangy and made from fresh lime juice.
 However, in a pinch you can use the store bought lime juice, but the taste will not be the same.

 Third is the lime mousse.
 My favorite.
 It is so light and fluffy with specks of lime zest.
 It will make your mouth pucker!

 Tips for making the key lime tart